9th July 2020

 We’ve created an easy to read contractor’s fact sheet to the temporary package set out by the Chancellor to support struggling businesses in this period of disruption caused by COVID-19.

 Job Retention Scheme

-- A temporary scheme open to all UK employers for 4 months starting from 1 March 2020 (may be extended if necessary).
+- A temporary scheme open to all UK employers for 4 months starting from 1 March 2020.

 - Open to all employers with a PAYE payroll scheme started before 19 March 2020.

 - Salaried company directors are eligible to receive support through this scheme.

 - Employees that were employed as of 28 February 2020 and on payroll and were made redundant or stopped working for the employer after that and prior to 19 March 2020, can also qualify for the scheme if the employer re-employs them and puts them on furlough.

 - Need to designate and notify affected employees as ‘furloughed workers’ for a minimum of three weeks at a time.

 - Use HMRC’s calculator to work out the amount you can claim before applying via your Government Gateway account.

 - HMRC will reimburse 80% of furloughed workers wages up to £2,500 per month.